Arenas Club de Getxo: Early successes

-Athletic: 2-0 and 2-0) They then beat Sporting de Gijón in the semifinals.
+Athletic: 2–0 and 2–0) They then beat Sporting de Gijón in the semi-finals.
 This qualified them to that year's Copa del Rey, where it reached the final in Barcelona, losing 1–2 against Madrid FC after extra time.

-In 1917 a knock-out match in the Spanish Cup between Arenas and Athletic Bilbao had to be suspended after the pitch was stormed by Athletic supporters who were looking to assault the referee for seeming biased against their team.
+In 1917, a knock-out match in the Spanish Cup between Arenas and Athletic Bilbao had to be suspended after the pitch was stormed by Athletic supporters who were looking to assault the referee for seeming biased against their team.